How to order this

 They documented the troubles and they told us we need to learn to develop

-sustainably - that's where the phrase "sustainable development" came from.
+sustainably - that's where the phrase "sustainable development"

 In both of those situations, it was stated very clearly that if we continue